 Dysfunction at DCFS: Employee retired under cloud of controversy, rehired with pay raise

-BATON ROUGE- The undersecretary in charge of child welfare at the Department of Children and Family Services announced her abrupt retirement last year when two kids died months apart from a fentanyl overdose.
+BATON ROUGE - The assistant secretary in charge of child welfare at the Department of Children and Family Services announced her abrupt retirement last year when two kids died months apart from a fentanyl overdose.
 Fast forward a few short weeks, and the WBRZ Investigative Unit found she's been rehired and earning more per hour than when she retired.

 Those children were known to the Department of Children and Family Services, but the agency failed to act.

-Rhenda Hodnett who was the undersecretary over child welfare, submitted her resignation not long after Marketa Walters, the head of the embattled agency resigned.
+Rhenda Hodnett who was the assistant secretary over child welfare, submitted her resignation not long after Marketa Walters, the head of the embattled agency resigned.

 Last week, new DCFS Secretary Terri Ricks told lawmakers, "We kept on....
 I kept on... please stay on and help me work through this, our former now-retired secretary Rhenda Hodnett...is helping me to continue working directly with LDH and all of their players."

-The WBRZ Investigative Unit uncovered through public records Hodnett was earning $124,800 per year as the Undersecretary of child welfare when she stepped away from the agency.
+The WBRZ Investigative Unit uncovered through public records Hodnett was earning $124,800 per year as the assistant secretary of child welfare when she stepped away from the agency.
 That's about $60 per hour.
 Now, she's been rehired and is earning $24 more per hour.
 Her current rate is $84 per hour as a WAE (when actually employed) worker.
 DCFS said she can earn that amount until she reaches a cap of $37,000 for the year.

 Employees at the Department of Children and Family Services tell me they are dumbfounded that the new leadership would bring back some of the old problems.
 They say bringing someone back who resigned under a cloud of controversy is a real morale killer.